merely-useful/py-rse/index.md

 ```

 Inside a shell script,
-`$1` means "the first argument on the command line".
+`$1` means "the first argument on the command line."
 If we now run our script like this:

 ```bash